nats-io/nats-java-vertx-client/README.md

 If the operation fails, the `onFailure` method is called with a `Throwable` parameter.
 In this case, we're just printing a message to the console that includes the error message returned by the Throwable object.

-All of these methods, as well as the incoming message code use byte arrays for maximum flexibility.
+All of these methods, as well as the incoming message code, use byte arrays for maximum flexibility.
 Applications can send JSON, Strings, YAML, Protocol Buffers, or any other format through NATS to applications written in a wide range of languages.